As an Amazon Associate we earn from qualifying purchases. Learn more.

 Key Specs

-• Carbon-ceramic style brake pads (low dust)
+• Carbon ceramic brake pads

-• Includes rotors, pads and stainless-steel hardware
+• Includes stainless-steel hardware and 2 rear rotors

 Pros